-- Provide a home for life and offering flexibility as people's care and support needs change over time. - Have a balanced community, accommodating people with a range of care and support needs, from people who are more able through to people with high care and support needs, - Have an on-site care and support service 24 hours a day, seven days a week, to deliver the 24/7 support service to all residents and planned personal care and support as required. - Care and support services that are tailored to individual needs and delivered on-site. - An ethos of support and care that promotes independence.
+- Provide a home for life and offering flexibility as people's care and support needs change over time. - Have a balanced community, accommodating people with a range of care and support needs, from people who are more able through to people with high care and support needs, - Have an on-site care and support service 24 hours a day, seven days a week, to deliver the 24/7 support service to all residents and planned personal care and support as required. - Care and support services that are tailored to individual needs and delivered on-site. - An ethos of support and care that promotes independence and builds on people's assets and strengths.